Andy Ibáñez Player Props: Tigers vs. Red Sox

-On Saturday, Andy Ibanez (batting .310 in his past 10 games) and the Detroit Tigers play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 4:10 PM ET.
+Andy Ibanez -- with a slugging percentage of .313 in his past 10 games (including no homers) -- will be in action for the Detroit Tigers versus the Boston Red Sox, with Kutter Crawford on the mound, on August 13 at 12:05 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Red Sox.
+He had a hitless performance in his most recent game (0-for-4) against the Red Sox.

 Andy Ibáñez Game Info & Props vs. the Red Sox